Igora Drive

-Igora Drive (Игора Драйв) is a 5.183 km motorsport complex in the resort of Igora near Novozhilovo, Leningrad Oblast, Russia.
-It is located approximately 54 km north of Saint Petersburg.
+Igora Drive (Игора Драйв) is a 5.183 km motorsport complex located at the resort of Igora in Novozhilovo, Leningrad Oblast, Russia, approximately 54 km north of Saint Petersburg.

 On 26 June 2021, a contract was announced with the intention of moving the Russian Grand Prix from Sochi Autodrom to Igora starting on 2023 onwards.
 Due to Russia's invasion of Ukraine in 2022, the contract for the Grand Prix was terminated on 3 March.

 Characteristics

 The complex includes ten professional tracks for oval track racing, drifting, rally-cross and motocross, and karting, as well a center for emergency management.
 The largest grandstand of the main circuit racing will accommodate five thousand people, and the total capacity of the circuit is fifty thousand people.
 The circuit itself was 4.086 km long and 12–15 m wide.
 In 2022, the circuit length was increased to 5.183 km by featuring 20.5 m of elevation changes instead of 17 m.